-PJM allocates the cost of the total Day-ahead and Balancing Secondary Reserve credits paid to resources providing Secondary Reserve as charges to Market Participants with a Secondary Reserve Obligation in the RTO zone, active sub-zone or non sub-zone as described in section 6.1 of this PJM Manual. -PJM calculates charges for the RTO Reserve Zone when there is no price separation between the RTO Reserve Zone and the active sub-zone, and calculates charges for the active sub-zone and non sub-zone portions of the RTO, rather than for the RTO Reserve Zone, when there is price separation.
+PJM allocates the cost of the total Day-ahead and Balancing Secondary Reserve credits paid to resources providing Secondary Reserve as charges to Market Participants with a Secondary Reserve Obligation in the RTO zone, active sub-zone or non sub-zone as described in section 6.1 of this PJM Manual.
+PJM calculates charges for the RTO Reserve Zone when there is no price separation between the RTO Reserve Zone and the active sub-zone, and calculates charges for the active sub-zone, and calculates charges for the RTO, rather than for the RTO Reserve Zone, when there is price separation.